Silvera0218/BlackHole-Simulation/README.md

 A key goal of this project is to make this complex simulation more accessible and significantly easier to run.
 The Python version is platform-independent and requires no compilation, effectively lowering the barrier for anyone wishing to experience or experiment with these fascinating cosmic objects.

-You may visit the [Web version](https://silvera0218.github.io/BlackHole-Simulation/) of this project here for online interations.
+You may visit the [web version](https://silvera0218.github.io/BlackHole-Simulation/) of this project here for online interations.

 ---
 ## Key Features